JesseMissler/JesseMissler/ReadMe.md

 # 💫 About Me:
-i'm currently learning software development at roc midden nederland!<br>mostly experienced with php, some experience with C and java.<br>going to put personal projects on here, aswell as any related to school.<br>
+i'm currently learning software development at roc midden nederland!<br>mostly experienced with php, some experience with C.<br>going to put personal projects on here, aswell as any related to school.<br>

 ## 🌐 Socials: